Skip to content

 Recommended by: Anna, Really Wildlife

-Close up of a puffin on Skomer Island in South Wales
+Close up of a puffin with several small fish in its bill on Skomer Island in South Wales

-Located off the coast of Pembrokeshire, Skomer Island is one of the best places in south Wales to visit if you’re a nature lover.
+Located off the coast of Pembrokeshire, Skomer Island is a must if you’re a nature lover.
 To reach it, take a 15-minute boat journey from Martin’s Haven – and make sure you have your camera ready!

 Once on the island, you’ll see incredible birdlife, including razorbills, guillemots and the largest known concentration of Manx shearwaters in the world.
 But the biggest draw of Skomer Island is its population of over 20,000 puffins who nest, breed and raise their young on the island.